What are Nitric Oxide (NO) Boosters?

 If you follow the world of sports supplements, then chances are you've heard someone mention the rising popularity of Nitric Oxide (NO) boosters.
-Whether they're being delivered as whole foods or in supplement form it seems that NO boosters have caught the attention of the bodybuilding community and the sports supplement community.
+Whether they're being delivered as whole foods or in supplement form, it is clear that NO boosters have caught the attention of the sports nutrition supplement community.
 But for many, the science of how they may help athletic performance can be less than clear.

-Among marketers and sports enthusiasts alike, nitric oxide has been recognized as a vasodilator (i.e. capable of causing the blood vessels to dilate).
+In science, nitric oxide has been recognized as a vasodilator (i.e., capable of causing the blood vessels to dilate).
 Why is this significant?
-Well, the line of thinking goes something like this: Dilated blood vessels means greater blood flow, greater blood flow means greater nutrient and oxygen delivery, and greater nutrient and oxygen delivery should – theoretically – lead to improved muscle growth and stamina.
+The reason is that dilated blood vessels mean greater blood flow, greater blood flow means greater nutrient and oxygen delivery.
+In the sports nutrition market, these physiological functions have led to the thinking that greater nutrient and oxygen delivery should – theoretically – lead to improved muscle growth and stamina.

-So far as the first claim is concerned, while there may be anecdotal evidence supporting it, some of the scientific research available is less than convincing.
-While there is evidence supporting the link between NO boosters and the release of growth hormone, ancillary research has shown that skeletal muscle isn't stimulated during these situations, nor does strength increase.
+While NO Boosters can certainly support healthy circulation and potentially improve a vascular appearance, and the link between NO boosters and the release of growth hormone has supporting data (at least in the case of L-arginine), ancillary research has shown that skeletal muscle isn't stimulated during these situations, nor does strength increase.
 Given both of these factors, it seems unlikely that NO-induced growth hormone would lead to any additional muscle gain.

 When it comes to NO boosters being a worthwhile choice for any athlete looking to improve their performance and increase muscle gain, there's also some debate.
-For arginine-based NO boosters in particular, research has been published indicating that while it may work for some athletes, it may not work for others.
-That being acknowledged, there are a number of amino acid-based NO boosters on the market.
-Finding one that does produce results may be a simple as a bit of trial and error.
+For arginine-based NO boosters, in particular, research has been published indicating that while it may work for some athletes, it may not work for others.
+That being acknowledged, there are a number of other NO-boosting nutraceuticals on the market.
+If you’re interested in including an NO booster in your product line, NutraScience Labs can help you identify effective options.

-NO boosters are an exciting branch of the sports supplement and pre-work out family that continues to make headlines.
-As their popularity continues to rise and more studies are done illuminating the ways that these boosters can influence athletic performance they're certainly a supplement category worth watching.
+NO boosters are an exciting branch of the sports nutriton supplement and pre-workout family that continues to make headlines.
+As their popularity continues to rise and more studies are done illuminating the ways that these boosters can influence athletic performance, they're certainly a supplement category worth watching.

 You might also like...